Characters from the Persian Empire in 300 and 300: Rise of an Empire.

 The Persian kings's royal guard and elite troops.

-- Ambiguously Human: After the mask of one of them is knocked away in the film, he is revealed to be either a very disfigured human or an orc-like humanoid creature.
-Interestingly, this doesn't happens in the graphic novel, where it is never revealed what they are.
+- Ambiguously Human: When the mask of one of them is knocked away in the film, he is revealed to be either a very disfigured human or an orc-like humanoid creature.
+Interestingly, this doesn't happens in the graphic novel, where it is never revealed how do they look under the masks.